artumarinn/discount-service/README.md

 - **Express**: Web framework for Node.js to build APIs quickly and easily
 - **PostgreSQL**: Powerful, open-source relational database management system
 - **Docker**: Platform for developing, shipping, and running applications in containers
-- **Git**: Version control system for tracking changes in the codebase

 ## 📁 Project Structure